 ~ ~ ~

 5:25 A.M, it read.
 Fuck, he thought, I slept through the whole day and night.
 But there was a flood of texts, too.
 More than Allen had ever received before.
-And a flood of Emails.
+And a flood of emails.
 He thumbed through them.
-Freak Accident.
 Ryan Davis.
 Ryan Davis, his boss.
-A steam safety valve burst.
-The paramedics couldn’t unlock the door.
-Finally, they got in.
-Horrible scalding.
-The hospital.
-No use.
+Slumped over at his desk.
+Paramedics get stuck in the elevator.
+Finally, they get out.
+No heartrate.
+More details, pouring down his screen, a waterfall, looking misty and blurred.
+Allen’s head pounded.
+His phone screen seemed blindingly bright.
+After a moment, it slid out of his hand and landed face down on the counter.
+“What the fuck,” he muttered.
+“What the fuck?”

-From across the kitchen from came the soft sound of water starting to boil.
+From across the kitchen came the soft sound of water starting to boil.
 The kettle’s screen flickered to life.
 It glowed with more video of switchgrass, gently tossing in the wind.